HelloWorld149/Wolrd-cup-database/README.md

-# Wolrd-cup-database
+# World-Cup-Database
 CS348 final project

-The file assumes you have three folders
+The file assumes you have three folders:

--Python \n
+- Python
-  ㄴtemplates \n
+  - templates
--sqlcode \n
+- sqlcode
--database  \n
+- database